Bernie Slaven: Later career

 Slaven joined Darlington in February 1994, who were struggling at the bottom of the Third Division.
+He made the move to be closer to his young family.
 Despite playing at a lower standard, he found shooting chances hard to come by, and ended the 1994–95 campaign with two goals in 11 appearances.
-Darlington avoided dropping into non-league after Slaven scored the winning goal against Chesterfield that moved Darlington above Northampton Town and off the bottom of the table.
-The "Quakers" again fared poorly in 1994–95 under Alan Murray, and though Slaven managed to hit seven goals in 31 games he was given a free transfer in May 1995.
-He took the decision to retire from professional football after a consultant advised him that a troubling back injury would only get worse with further stress.
+Darlington avoided dropping into non-League after Slaven scored the winning goal against Chesterfield that moved Darlington above Northampton Town and off the bottom of the table.
+The "Quakers" again fared poorly in 1994–95 under Alan Murray.
+Though Slaven managed to hit seven goals in 31 games he was given a free transfer in May 1995.
+He decided to retire from professional football after a consultant advised him that a troubling back injury would only get worse with further stress.
 He played for Northern League side Billingham Synthonia during the 1997–98 and 1998–99 seasons, scoring 22 goals in 21 appearances.

 International career

 Slaven qualified for Republic of Ireland through his Irish grandfather.
 He took the decision to represent Ireland after being consistently overlooked for the Scotland team by manager Andy Roxburgh, and stated that: "if I'd been scoring for Celtic or Rangers I'd have walked into the side, there are people getting in the team that can hardly play the game".
 After calling Slaven up in 1990, Ireland manager Jack Charlton said that "Bernie is the type of player who could benefit from Cascarino's knock downs... we have been looking for a player like Bernie for quite a while now".
 He made his international debut in a friendly on 28 March 1990, and scored the only goal of the game against Wales from a rebound after Kevin Sheedy had a penalty saved by Neville Southall.
 He won a second cap as a substitute against Finland on 16 May, before he was named in the Ireland squad for the 1990 FIFA World Cup.
 Slaven did not feature in the tournament however, and suffered from homesickness.
 Tony Cascarino claimed in his autobiography that Slaven would telephone his dog every night when away from home with the squad: "...
 Bernie would be howling like Lassie into the phone 'Woof, woof, aru, aru, woof!'
 He'd be kissing the receiver and lavishing affection – 'Hello, lovey dovey' – on a dog!"
 A church-going Catholic, Slaven stated that the highlight of the tournament was the day when the squad met Pope John Paul II at the Vatican.
 He won the last of his seven caps on 17 February 1993, in a 2–1 win over Wales in a friendly at Tolka Park.